 (3) A court before which proceedings for an offence under this section are brought may (in addition to imposing any penalty) order the person who committed the offence or any person on whose behalf that person acted to pay to the person entitled to occupy the premises concerned such compensation as it thinks fit.

-[Section 66 amended by No. 55 of 2004 s.
+[Section 66 amended: No. 55 of 2004 s.
 1044.]

 67. Liability of resident remaining in possession